uchm4n/portfolio/user/pages/03.blog/solid/blog.md

 easily refactor code, and are also a part of the agile or adaptive software development.
 Understanding these concepts will make you a better developer.

-> **Note:** This article is just my notes, which I gathered from various posts and bundled it all together.

 **S.O.L.I.D** STANDS FOR:
 When expanded the acronyms might seem complicated, but they are pretty simple to grasp.